pharaox/carnalitas_x/README.md

 The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.18.x, Carnalitas 2.15, CSR 0.29.x, and AGOT 0.4.26+.
 Use it with [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/).

+**Check out my new mod [Pyrates](https://steamcommunity.com/sharedfiles/filedetails/?id=3797518189) - take landless adventure to the seas with new buildings, contracts, and events.**

 ## Overview

 [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) added a much-needed slavery system to CK3.
 While this is great in itself and the basics of the original system are solid, there are certain things that could be improved, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.

 In particular:

-* Slave prices don't correspond well to other aspects of the game, they are way to high with claims and way to low otherwise.
+* Slave prices don't correspond well to other aspects of the game.
+They are way too high with claims and way too low otherwise.
 * The reasons behind the AI accepting or initiating slavery interactions are not convincing, and the AI never initiates some of them.
 * It's not exactly easy for the player to find rulers willing to buy or sell slaves, and there are rather few slaves owned by the AI to begin with.
 * *Enslave* is possible on free courtiers, which doesn't make much sense.